venomio5/Venomio-Probabilistic-Football-Model/README.md

 Repeat this process each time a substitution minute is reached.
 ##### Red Cards
-Now obvoisuly, there are a few players that are more probable to a red card, especially if already being on a yellow card.
+Now obviously, there are a few players that are more probable to a red card, especially if already being on a yellow card.
 Again this is makes the game dynamic.
 So how will I simualte this?
 By:
 1. Get the teams fouls per 90 minutes by getting the average of the team fouls comitted and the opponent fouls drawn.
 2. Get the normalized teams fouls per 90 minutes by getting the average from the referee fouls per match, and the sum of the team and opponent fouls per 90 minutes.
 Then divide the teams fouls per 90 minute by the total average.
 3. Multiply each normalized team fouls per minute with home and away factors, and team status (leading, trailing, level)